dubo-dubon-duponey/docker-router/README.md

 The default setup uses a Caddy config file in `/config/caddy.conf` that sets-up a basic https server.

- * the `/certs` folder is used to store letsencrypt certificates (it's a volume by default, which you may want to mount)
+ * the `/certs` folder is used to store LetsEncrypt certificates (it's a volume by default, which you may want to mount)
  * the `/config` folder holds the configuration

 #### Runtime